Depp says 'in no condition' to ever hurt Heard - France 24

 - 'Romanticises drug culture' -

-The blockbuster lawsuit against the publisher News Group Newspapers (NGN) and The Sun's executive editor Dan Wootton is designed to clear Depp's name.
+The blockbuster lawsuit against the publisher News Group Newspapers (NGN) and executive editor Dan Wootton, who wrote the article, is designed to clear Depp's name.

-But it has so far seen Depp admit to using various drugs and smashing up nightclubs and hotel suites across the world while still trying to film and keep his marriage afloat.
+He has vehemently denied being violent to Heard or any other woman.

-He met Heard on the set of the 2011 comedy drama "The Rum Diary".
+But the case has so far seen him admit to using various drugs and smashing up nightclubs and hotel suites across the world while still trying to film and keep his marriage afloat.

-They married after he completed rehab in 2015 and officially divorced two years later.
+They married after he completed rehab in 2015 but officially divorced two years later.

-Depp sat still as the defence read a letter from his rehab doctor David Kipper that concluded the star "romanticises the drug culture" and has no intention to quit.
+Depp sat still as the defence read a letter from his rehab doctor David Kipper that concluded the star "romanticises the drug culture" and had no intention to quit.

-Depp spoke haltingly throughout the hearing and appeared to often struggle to find the right words.
+The actor spoke haltingly and appeared to often struggle to find the right words.

-He said he disagreed with the doctor's "personal" assessment and thought that Kipper was just getting to know him at the time.
+He shook his head to deny he was responsible for two bruised eyes Heard appeared to have in a photo taken after one dispute.

 - 'Spat on her face' -

-Depp's defence is trying to portray the 34-year-old Heard as a manipulative and scheming publicity seeker who was collecting damaging evidence against her husband from the start.
+Depp's team is trying to portray Heard, 34, as a manipulative and scheming publicity seeker who was collecting damaging evidence against her husband from the start.

-NGN lawyer Sasha Wass countered by going through each one his alleged offences in graphic detail.
+NGN lawyer Sasha Wass countered by going through each one of his alleged offences in graphic detail.

 "You pulled her hair and slapped her face, spat on her face while holding onto a bottle of spirits while drinking from it," Wass told Depp at one point.

-"And all this time you were screaming at Ms Heard that you hated her, threw Ms Heard against the ping-pong table, which collapsed," she read.
+"And all this time you were screaming at Ms Heard that you hated her, threw Ms Heard against the ping-pong table, which collapsed.

 "You were smashing her head so that the back of her head hit against the fridge, and you were blaming her for doing this," she alleged.